 Please keep in mind that not all supplements are created equal.
 You need to do your own research on any products that you might purchase.

-In my next post, I’ll be talking about Choline as a natural micronutrient.
+In my next post, I’ll be talking about choline as a natural micronutrient for brain health.

 See you there!